If your ache, pain or injury has lasted longer than 3 months, you don’t need a diagnosis; you need an explanation.

 Your body is a marvel of ingenuity and it repairs most damage without you having to do anything, beyond rest for a while.

 These are costly.
-Not just in terms of the medical costs, but personally, as the problem affects every part of the patient’s life.
+Not just in terms of the medical costs, but personally, as they affect every part of the patient’s life.

-People with chronic pain usually have a useless diagnosis, because while it might describe the injury, it tells them nothing about why their body hasn’t healed it yet.
+People with chronic pain usually have a diagnosis which describes the injury, but it doesn’t tell them why their body hasn’t healed it yet.

 So we need to figure out what your injury is and why your body isn’t fixing it.